dsab123/website-frontend/README.md

-## After I am rewriting my personal website.
+## I am rewriting my personal website.

+_The first incarnation of [danielsabbagh.com] appeared when this developer was but a mere neophyte in the ways of the web, and was cobbled together rather inefficiently and with much head-banging.
+This first incarnation ran quite well despite the feeble ignorant efforts of our developer._

 I've gained more experience in the last 2.5 years since I first created my website, so I figure its high time I rewrote it!

-I'll be using [Aurelia](aurelia.io), a pretty snazzy javascript framework.
+I'll be using [Aurelia](aurelia.io), a pretty snazzy MVVM framework.

-Next steps:
-- add more routes
-- flesh out header and footer
+The front end will be rather simple and minimalist.
+As I'm simultaneously learning about good design, this will be subject to change a lot.

+The back end will be for serving post contents.
+After initially desiring to write an Express back end to serve the posts, I'm thinking that an AWS Lambda-powered event-based back end would be cooler and at least %40 more hip.

+I'm planning to host the site on my digital ocean droplet, which has been very good to me over the past few years.

+## Changelog

 2/23/2018:
 - made postApi a bit more robust